Telling Tales: a Thames Tug of War

 SUN V and nine of the other SUN tugs also served in the Dunkirk evacuation.
 In May 1940 the German Army Blitz-Kreiged their way through France.
 They overwhelmed the French army and the British Expeditionary Force (BEF), surrounding them on the exposed coast near Dunkirk.
 An evacuation plan was hurriedly prepared, in which a vast armada of over 700 small vessels collected from ports and rivers in southern England would collect as many soldiers as possible from the open beaches and transfer them to the 220 larger Royal Naval ships moored in deeper water.
 That was the general idea, give or take mines, the close attention of the Luftwaffe bombing and strafing them, and the impending advance of the German army’s Panzer divisions.
 The “Little Ships” flotilla included many fishing boats, sixteen Thames Sailing Barges, twenty RNLI lifeboats, ten SUN tugs, pleasure steamers such as the Medway Queen and the Marchioness, as well as the fireboat Massey Shaw.

 All the SUN tugs fortunately survived the ordeal.
 The very varied roles played by them in the evacuation can be readily reconstructed from such official records as are available and from the recollections of the crews, many of whom would have been Alfred’s friends and colleagues.
 To take a few examples, starting with tug SUN VIII: at 21.00 hours on 30th May, she started towing 14 lifeboats (to save their fuel) at night from Tilbury out to Southend, arriving at 23.00.
 At 4.30am the very next morning she left for Ramsgate, arriving there at 11.20.
 By 14.30 she was underway to Dunkirk where she anchored at 22.00.
 The next day, by 2am in the morning, she started embarking as many soldiers as she could in the dark, and left for Ramsgate at 4am, disembarking her human cargo there at 9.15am.
 These were long day (do the maths).
 As one crew member from a Thames tug reported, “I had been on my feet from 0700 29thMay in a small craft, the only food eaten (for the next two days) was one tin of herrings, one tin bully beef, two slices of bread and four cups of tea, no sugar.
-We simply had not time to eat” (Atkin 2020, 201)
+We simply had not time to eat” (Atkin 2020, 2010).

-And then there was tug SUN XII, the crew of which included Alfred Bones, aged just 14 ½ (who hadn’t told his mum he was going) the youngest participant in the whole operation.
+And then there was tug SUN XII, the crew of which included Alfred Barnes, aged just 14 ½ (who hadn’t told his mum he was going) the youngest participant in the whole operation.
 On 29th May the tug left Tilbury towing four capacious Thames Sailing Barges Thyra, Royal, HAC and Beatrice Maud, all packed with supplies, arriving at 15.00 in Ramsgate, the central control port for Operation Dynamo.
 She then left there for France an hour later, this time towing two more Sailing Barges, Ethel Everard and Tollesbury with supplies of food and water for the troops.
 In spite of attacks from the Luftwaffe, she arrived at Dunkirk at night some seven hours later, and set the flat bottomed barges on the beach.
 The cargoes having been discharged, she embarked a consignment of soldiers, leaving for Dover 4am.
 In spite of an attack by enemy aircraft, she arrived there some seven hours later.
 The harbour at Dover, as can be imagined, was overcrowded with ships looking for berths to discharge the weary and the wounded, while other ships, large and small, were trying to leave.
 At 20.30 that night, there was a terrible accident, when the destroyer HMS Worcester collided with the cross- channel ferry Maid of Orleans over-filled with evacuated troops, many of whom were thrown into the water.
 SUN XII was immediately sent to save as many as she could, but not all were rescued: a terrible irony to be rescued from Dunkirk only to drown in Dover harbour.

 SUN III had towed four barges from Southend to Dunkirk.
 Wally Jones, the tug’s engineer, actually pulled his own brother from the beaches of Dunkirk (what were the chances?) and brought him safely home with 111 other soldiers.
 She later came across a lifeboat in trouble, and, once the RAF had seen off the menacing German Doniers, was able to take on board the 148 soldiers and get them back home.
-Tug SUN X also picked up two boats in difficulty, and was able to tow them safely back, while SUN XV, even though she herself had been damaged when she struck wreckage underwater, still managed a successful journey back with her evacuated soldiers.

 Similar stories are associated with SUN XI , whose crew included a 15-year old boy Leo Desmond.
 He recalls counting some 85 German aircraft overhead during the voyage from Ramsgate as they were towing up to 14 barges packed with supplies for Dunkirk.
 Bombs and bullets were flying as they landed.
 Once the cargoes were discharged, over 100 soldiers were crammed onto the tug.
 She then found a broken down barge full of wounded soldiers drifting helplessly so she attached a tow and took them home to Dover, whereupon the tug was immediately ordered back to Dunkirk.
 This tug then rescued survivors from the St Abbs, which had been bombed and sank off the French coast on 1st June.